sinatra/sinatra.github.com/_posts/2026-04-27-mustermann-4.0.markdown

 #### For sets of patterns

 However, the biggest performance improvement is for sets of patterns.
 Mustermann 4 now comes with tooling to match against multiple patterns at once, at greatly improved performance.
-In my benchmarks, matching against a set of 1000 patterns is more than **400 times faster** than before, and the improvement grows with the number of patterns.
+In my benchmarks matching against a set of 1000 patterns is more than **400 times faster** than before, and the improvement grows with the number of patterns.

 ```ruby
 require "mustermann/set"